the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 If I wanted to copy and paste logs, I'd just use ChatGPT or something.

 ```
-User: don't you have a check_logs tool?
+User: don't you have a check_logs tool?!

 Assistant: You're right, I do.
 Let me try that...

 AI Agent: Good news, I was able to find your 422 in the logs.
 It looks like you sent `fake-uuid` as the user ID which triggered a ValidationError...
 ```

-Okay, so the agent has the tool, and can use the tool, but didn't seem like it was appropriate from my query.
+Okay, so the agent has the tool, and can use the tool, but didn't seem like the tool was an appropriate choice based on my query...

 Hmm...